18F/charlie/README.md

 # Hubot

 This is a version of GitHub's chat bot, [Hubot](https://hubot.github.com/).
 Hubot's pretty cool.
-We deploy it to EC2 via [Sendak](https://github.com/18F/Sendak).

-### Testing Hubot Locally
+## Testing Hubot Locally

 You can test your hubot by running the following.